click on your browser menu above ⁞ to translate the website in your language.

 AROMAS AND FLAVOURS

 3 - The number three rule is the powerful aromas and flavours the vanilla pods must have, supple and thick appearance, slightly shiny and more or less oily but not sticky and not brittle, and they do not open when rolled up, unless they are split vanilla pods which are the late harvests that actually contain higher vanillin from 2.5% up to 5% and may crystallise when properly stored.
 Note that our criteria is 2% minimum vanillin content for Vanilla Planifolia and anything below is low quality vanilla Planifolia.
-Each specie have different components recipes and content, vanillin is not necessarily the most relevant in Tahitensis, V. Pompona, V. Bahiana, TsyTaitra, V. Cribbiana, V. Chamissonis and V. Costaricensis.
+Each specie have different components recipes and content, vanillin is not necessarily the most relevant in Tahitensis, V. Pompona, V. Bahiana, V. Cribbiana, V. Chamissonis, V. Costaricensis and other species.

 APPROPRIATE STORAGE